-- Most obvious: here the cost element that is most out of line with the budget needs immediate attention - > Easiest: a small saving that is quickly reaped with little effort cannot be ignored uThukela district municipality received the qualified audit opinion in 2020/2021 financial year.
-The uThukela District Municipality's strategic objective is to achieve clean audit in the 2021/2022 financial year.
-The uThukela district municipality was audited for 2020/2021 and the following summarize the 2020/2021 audit outcome:
+- Most obvious: here the cost element that is most out of line with the budget needs immediate attention - > Easiest: a small saving that is quickly reaped with little effort cannot be ignored - > Worst first: sometimes a cost situation is so critical that it begs for immediate attention - > Biggest impact: those cost items that will deliver the biggest long-term savings if reduced uThukela district municipality received the qualified audit opinion in 2021/2022 financial year.
+The uThukela District Municipality's strategic objective is to achieve clean audit in the 2022/2023 financial year.
+The uThukela district municipality was audited for 2021/2022 and the following summarize the 2021/2022 audit outcome: